-1SLP XXX Elective - Each year the Department will offer an elective in a current topic of interest within the field of speech-language pathology (e.g., telepractice, bilingual SLP, literacy instruction, autism, etc.).
-Each student will have the option of selecting this SLP elective or of selecting (with the approval of his or her advisor) a course offered by another Department.
+1 SLP XXX Elective - Each year the Department will offer an elective in a current topic of interest within the field of speech-language pathology (e.g., telepractice, bilingual SLP, literacy instruction, autism, etc.).
+Each student will have the option of selecting this SLP elective or of selecting (with the approval of graduate coordinator) a relevant course offered by another Department.

-THE BASIC CURRICULUM SEQUENCE
+THE CURRICULUM SEQUENCE (PROGRAM PLANS)